npcme-web/incredible-spruce-bdc07/content/pages/faq.md

           You will also receive a follow up email with a course evaluation form for you to fill out and return in order to receive credit for the course.
-      - question: How do refunds and returns work?
+      - question: Do you offer any sort of refund or guar
         answer: >-
           It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: